 Pakati Primary School built one toilet

-Our Africa Bridge Kid’s Team led our opening assembly last Friday to kick off our project this year.
-John Worcester from Africa Bridge came to talk to us about the great things that are happening for the students in Tanzania, thanks to the continuing support of the students at Stafford School.
+Our Africa Bridge Kid’s Team will lead our opening assembly on April 6th to kick off our project this year.
+John Worcester from Africa Bridge will come to talk to us about the great things that are happening for the students in Tanzania, thanks to the continuing support of the students at Stafford School.
 We are excited to see what we do this year!
 We will be expanding our help to the Kisondela schools.

 They need support sending students to school, help rebuilding classrooms and building more desks.
 We will be looking for sponsors for our reading challenge program starting today.